FuelLabs/fuels-ts/apps/docs/src/getting-started/installation.md

   const { fuels } = data
 </script>

-# Installation and Prerequisites
+# Installation

-## Prerequisites

 We expect you to install the [Fuel Toolchain](https://docs.fuel.network/docs/sway/introduction/fuel_toolchain/#the-fuel-toolchain) before using this library.
 Follow [this guide](https://docs.fuel.network/guides/installation/) to get this installed.

-## Installation

-To begin, you need to add the `fuels` dependency to your project.
+The next step is to add the `fuels` dependency to your project.
 You can do this using the following command:

 ::: code-group